hustlzp/jquery-s2t/README.md

 A jQuery plugin to convert between Simplified Chinese and Traditional Chinese.

+## Features
+- Convert string
+- Convert text in HTML Elements and all of its child nodes
+- Convert `alt`, `placeholder`, `title` attributes of HTML Elements
+- Suooprt `Tooltip` in Bootstrap
+- Support 2553 Simplified-Traditional entries
+- Support IE6+, Chrome, Firefox and more

 ## Usage

 `s2t` convert Simplified Chinese to Traditional Chinese.